If you are a creative person, then you must have a website for showcasing your artwork.

 While both platforms do more or less the same thing, there are a few key differences between them.

-In this article, we will explore these differences in depth so that you can decide which site is best for your needs.
+In this article, I will explore these differences in depth so that you can decide which site is best for your needs.

 ArtStation is a platform for sharing and discovering artwork online.